 Throughout our history, our rowers have been trained by a group of talented coaches that have won various “Coach of the Year” awards including recognition in 2006.

-Since 2000, more than 25 of our student alumni have gone on to participate in collegiate division I-level crew programs.
-Our students have rowed at MIT, Clemson, U.S. Naval Academy, U.S. Military Academy, University of Virginia, University of Tennessee, Boston University, Bucknell, Cornell University, Drexel, George Mason University, Jacksonville University, Ohio State, Ohio University, Princeton, Rutgers, San Diego State, Syracuse, William & Mary, Mary Washington, University of Wisconsin, West Virginia, University of Delaware, Virginia Tech, Cornell and others.
+Since 2000, many of our alumni have gone on to participate in collegiate Division I, DII and DIII crew programs.
+Our students have rowed for MIT, Clemson, U.S. Naval Academy, U.S. Military Academy, University of Virginia, University of Tennessee, Boston University, Bucknell, Cornell University, Drexel, George Mason University, Jacksonville University, Ohio State, Ohio University, Princeton, Rutgers, San Diego State, Syracuse, William & Mary, Mary Washington, University of Wisconsin, West Virginia, University of Delaware, Virginia Tech, Cornell and others.